christopherobin/mage/lib/modules/bot/README.md

 The general change that needs to be done here is to take game user commands and wrap them into a generic function.
 This will be needed by the bot to also expose them under the bot app.
-For a working example please take a look at DeadRising-TheSurvival game.
+For a working example please talk with the mage team.

 ```javascript